 We amplified the internal transcribed spacer 2 (ITS2) and the cytochrome oxidase subunit 1 (COI) genes in 35 individuals sampled from 15 sites in Argentina, Canada and the USA (1 to 5 per population) where at least some individuals did not demonstrate an amplification product in step 1, using the method of Lounnas et al (2017, 2018).
 We also amplified ITS2 and COI in 112 individuals that did return an amplification product in step 1, including one individual identified as G. cousini/meridensis.
-To supplement these results, we With this approach we obtainedThe total number of individuals amplified was 200.
+To supplement these results, we also amplified the internal transcribed spacer 1 (ITS1) and the ARN ribosomal 16S in two individuals of G. cubensis from Bosque del Apache (USA) and in one individual of G. cousini/meridensis from Ecuador (Table S1).
+With this approach, we obtained at least one sequence from each hypothetical species represented by the four genes and used them to delimit species.
+The total number of individuals amplified was 151.

-We used the primers NEWS2 (forward) 5’ TGTGTCGATGAAGAACGCAG 3’ and ITS2-RIXO (reverse) 5’ TTCTATGCTTAAATTCAGGGG 3’ to amplify ITS2 (Almeyda-Artigas et al. 2000) and LCOI490 (forward) 5’ GGTCAACAAATCATAAAGATATTGG 3’ and HCO2198 (reverse) 5’ TAAACTTCAGGGTGACCAAAAAATCA 3’ to amplify COI (Folmer et al. 1994).
+We used the primers NEWS2 (forward) 5’ TGTGTCGATGAAGAACGCAG 3’ and ITS2-RIXO (reverse) 5’ TTCTATGCTTAAATTCAGGGG 3’ to amplify ITS2; Lim1657 (forward) 5’ CTGCCCTTTGTACACACCG 3’ and ITS1-RIXO 5’ TGGCTGCGTTCTTCATCG 3’ to amplify ITS1 (Almeyda-Artigas et al. 2000); LCOI490 (forward) 5’ GGTCAACAAATCATAAAGATATTGG 3’ and HCO2198 (reverse) 5’ TAAACTTCAGGGTGACCAAAAAATCA 3’ to amplify COI (Folmer et al. 1994) and forward 5’ CGCCTGTTTATCAAAAACAT 3’ and reverse 5’ CCGGTCTGAACTCAGATCACGT 3’ to amplify 16S (Remigio and Blair 1997).
 In all cases, PCR amplification was performed in a total volume of 25 µl containing 12.5 µl of Taq PCR Master Mix (Qiagen), 2.5 µl of each primer (10 mM) and 2 µl of DNA in an Eppendorf Thermal Cycler with an initial denaturation step at 95 ºC for 15 minutes; followed by 35 cycles of denaturation at 95 ºC for 30 seconds, annealing at 50 ºC for one minute, extension at 72 ºC for one minute; and a final elongation at 60 ºC for 30 minutes.
 The presence and size of amplification products were electrophoretically confirmed in 1% agarose gels stained with EZ-Vision.
 DNA sequencing was performed by Eurofins Genomics (Ebersberg, Germany) using PCR-amplified products as templates.
 All sequences were uploaded to GenBank (Table S1) and assigned to a species using the phylogenetic reconstruction.

 Type localities

 Because of the longstanding confusion and uncertainty regarding the systematics of the genus Galba worldwide, it is especially important to establish standard populations, against which unknown populations can be compared.
 Type localities were specified by the authors of all the more recently-described species, such as neotropica (Bargues et al. 2007) and meridensis (Bargues et al. 2011b), and others have been established by subsequent use, for example schirazensis (Bargues et al. 2011a).
 But in his original description of Limnaeus viator, D’Orbigny (1835) simply stated “Patagonia.”
 And Pfeiffer (1839) gave no locality data for his Limnaeus cubensis at all, beyond “Cuba”.
-In such circumstances, the ICZN code provides that subsequent authors may restrict type localities to some more precise spot “within the known range of the taxon.”
+In such circumstances, the ICZN code provides that subsequent authors may restrict type localities to some more precise spot “within the known range of the taxon”.
 Type localities for all eight of the widely-recognized species in the genus Galba, either as originally stated or as subsequently restricted, are listed in Table 1.
 COI sequences from samples of all the populations inhabiting these localities have been previously uploaded to GenBank, and most have ITS1, ITS2 or 16S sequences available as well.

 Retrieving data on Galba spp. distribution from published work